s0md3v/be-a-hacker/README.md

 Divide your day into 3 parts:

 1. **Work:** Do stuff that you already know just for practice or to earn money with it.
 2. **Learn:** Learn new things.
-This will give you a sense of progress which is very imporant to make sure your life doesn't feel repititive.
+This will give you a sense of progress which is very imporant to make sure your life doesn't feel repetitive.
 3. **Have fun:** Most important, have fun.
 Go for a walk, watch a TV show or play games.
 Whatever works for you.

-Burouts happen when you either work for too long or work on the same thing for long.
-Making sure learn new things and have fun every day will keep burnouts away.
+Burnouts happen when you either work for too long or work on the same thing for long.
+Making sure to learn new things and having fun every day will keep burnouts away.

 ### I want to do great and innovative things.
 This talk by Haroon Meer tackles this problem very well: [You and your research](https://www.youtube.com/watch?v=JoVx_-bM8Tg).
 This is a hacking specific version of  the original "[You and your research](https://www.youtube.com/watch?v=a1zDuOPkMSw)" talk given to science students by Dr. Richard W. Hamming.